 Ashok Sorout photography

-In recent few years my hobby have turned in to passion for photographing wild animals and natural habitats.
-I love to spend my free time in the beauty of natural habitats and in between wild animals.
-I have learnt thru experience of fellow photographers and by reading articles written by renowned photographers.
+In recent few years my hobby has turned in to passion for capturing wild animals and natural habitats on digital media.
+I love to spend my free time in the beauty of natural habitats and with wild animals.
+I am learning by experience of fellow photographers and by reading articles written by renowned photographers.
 I am still in the process of learning and you also can learn basics of digital and photography along with me by reading the details given below and by downloading a simple interactive and informative PPT created especially for beginners in this field.
-We have created a noncommercial group for wildlife enthusiasts to share their experiences at a common platform.
+We have created a non-commercial group for wildlife enthusiasts to share their experiences at a common platform.
 To join this group called "wildlife Club" follow the links below.